 The Cedar Springs Refugee Ministry invites you to show Christ's love and compassion to the growing number of refugees in Knoxville.

-He also brings the nations to our doorstep giving us opportunities to help fulfill the Great Commission from the comfort of our homes.
+He is bringing the nations to our doorstep, giving us opportunities to help fulfill the Great Commission from the comfort of our homes.

 As members of the Body of Christ here in Knoxville we feel called to reach out to the many unreached people who, as victims of violence and religious and political persecution, were forced to flee their homelands and become refugees.
-The find themselves here with nothing, trying to adapt to a new language, a new culture, and even a new climate.
-(Refugee Ministry FAQs)
+They find themselves here with nothing, trying to adapt to a new language, a new culture, and even a new climate.

 The bright side of all this upheaval is that these people wouldn't have had the opportunity whatsoever to hear the Gospel in their life times had God not moved them out of their comfort zones and brought them to us.